Resources Center (BPRC)

 COMING SOON: We are planning to expand BACPAC Resources Center (BPRC) to include a services department : “BACPAC Services”.

 At BACPAC Services, we will offer a wide range of services from simple (such as BAC DNA preparations and BAC validation) to more complex (molecular construct design & generation, BAC modification, CRISPR/Cas9 and PiggyBac transposons).
 The primary objectives are to facilitate research projects by providing our expertise, allowing researchers to spend their efforts more productively.
 And yes, we will continue operating as a non-profit with discounts to academic researchers.
-We hope to have a separate BACPAC Service website up during July 2016.
-Please email to email@example.com with questions and suggestions for the kinds of services you are interested in.
+We hope to have a separate BACPAC Service website up by September 2016.
+In the mean time, please email to email@example.com with questions and suggestions for the kinds of services you are interested in.

 PLEASE NOTE: OUR WEBSITE AND ONLINE ORDERING SYSTEM HAVE RECENTLY BEEN UPDATED TO PROVIDE INCREASED SECURITY.
 SOME ELEMENTS OF THE ONLINE ORDERING SYSTEM SOMETIMES MALFUNCTION.
 IF YOU EXPERIENCE PROBLEMS, PLEASE EMAIL TO BACPACORDERS@CHORI.ORG.
 ALSO, EMAIL ALL SCIENTIFIC QUESTIONS TO BACPAC@CHORI.ORG.

 WHEN SEARCHING TO CHECK THE STATUS OF AN ORDER , USE THIS LINK

 WHEN SEARCHING FOR AVAILABILITY OF [BAC] CLONES, PLEASE USE THE Clone Information Search link